Corteva Agriscience Range & Pasture Media Kit

 3 Ways to Make the Most of Winter Moisture

-high to save on hay-feeding costs and get cows back doing what they do best, allowing cattle to graze
+Winter precipitation has helped improve drought conditions in many areas.
+Although temptations will be high to save on hay-feeding costs and get cows back doing what they do best, allowing cattle to graze too soon this spring likely will do more harm than good.

 Tennessee seedstock operation boosts profits with ultimate grazing